½ûÂþÌìÌÃ

 How to apply to a university in the US?

 Every year, thousands of international students start the application process to attend an American university.
-The process can, unfortunately, be quite complicated, so if it's something you want to do, it's best to start researching well in advance.
-To get into their chosen program, students must not only meet the university's requirements but also those of their chosen department.
-Several essential steps are mandatory for foreign students.
-Firstly, they must take an English proficiency test ( or ) to demonstrate language proficiency.
+To get into their chosen program, students must not only meet the individual university's requirements but also those of their chosen department.
+Several essential steps are mandatory for international students.
+Firstly, if you come from a non-English-speaking country, you must take an English proficiency test ( or ) to demonstrate language proficiency.
 Additionally, a personal essay written by the student allows the university to gain insights into their personality and motivations.

 How to apply for a student visa to the US?